Reachability Oracles for Directed Transmission Graphs: Reachability Oracles for 2-dimensional Transmission Graphs

-(iv): We distinguish two kinds of crossings.
-First, if at least one edge of a crossing lies inside a grid cell $\sigma$, then the other edge must go between different cells of $N(\sigma)$, because $T_\sigma$ is crossing-free.
-There are $O(1)$ such edges, so there are $O(n)$ crossings of the first kind, since $H$ has $O(n)$ edges.

-In the second kind of crossing, both edges go between different grid cells.
-As $\Psi$ is constant, each edge of $H$ can participate in at most $O(1)$ such crossings.
-Since there are $O(n)$ edges in $H$, the total number of crossings is $O(n)$. \end{proof}
+(iv): Clearly each such crossing involves at least one edge of $F$ (the set of edges between points in different cells).
+Each edge $e$ of $H$ intersects $O(1)$ cells $\sigma$ (this holds for edges in $F$ and trivially holds for edges inside cells).
+Each intersection of $e$ with an edge of $F$ must occur in one of these $O(1)$ cells that $e$ intersects.
+On the other hand, each cell $\sigma$ intersects only $O(1)$ edges of $F$.
+So there are only $O(1)$ intersections per edge of $H$. \end{proof}

-\paragraph*{Making $G$ Planar.} We now describe how to turn $G$ into a planar graph.
+\paragraph*{Making $G$ Planar.} We now describe how to turn a graph $G$, embedded in the plane, into a planar graph.
+(This transformation can be applied to any graph embedded in the plane.
+But Lemma \ref{lem:globalreachability} applies only if $G$ is a transmission graph.)
 Suppose an edge $pq$ and an edge $uv$ of $G$ cross at a point $x$.
-To eliminate the crossing, we add $x$ as a new site to the graph, and we replace $pq$ and $uv$ by the four new edges $px$, $xq$, $ux$ and $xv$.
+To eliminate this crossing, we add the intersection point $x$ as a new vertex to the graph, and we replace $pq$ and $uv$ by the four new edges $px$, $xq$, $ux$ and $xv$.
 Furthermore, if $qp$ is an edge of $G$, we replace it by the two edges $qx$, $xp$, and if $vu$ is an edge of $G$, we replace it by the two edges $vx$, $xu$.
 See Figure~\ref{fig:resolving}.
 We say that this \emph{resolves} the crossing between $p,q,u$ and $v$.
 Let $\widetilde{G}$ be the graph obtained by iteratively resolving all crossings in $G$.

-First, we want to show that resolving crossings keeps the \emph{local} reachability between the four vertices of the crossing edges.
+First, we want to show that resolving crossings keeps the \emph{local} reachability relation between the four vertices of the crossing edges.
 Intuitively speaking, the restriction $\Psi < 3$ forces the vertices to be close together.
-This guarantees the existence of additional edges between $p,q,u,v$ in $G$, and these edges cover the new paths introduced by resolving the crossing.
+This guarantees the existence of additional edges between $p,q,u,v$ in $G$, and these edges justify the new paths introduced by resolving the crossing.

 To formally prove this, we first need a geometric observation.
 For a point $p \in P$, let $D(p,r)$ and $C(p, r)$ be the disk and the circle around $p$ with radius $r$.